Food Safety Management

 Share:

-Anyone who has ever dined out, ordered delivery, or eaten in a cafeteria knows how important it is for food safety to be taken seriously.
+Foodservice managers take food safety seriously.
+It doesn't matter if guests dine out, order takeout, or eat in a cafeteria, food safety is important.
 Food safety management is a system of processes used by foodservice establishments to make sure the food they serve is safe for consumption.
 Let’s break down some of the major components of food safety management.
 They include:

 Active Managerial Control (AMC)